SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Pin 7/8: Ground

-Important: Label any RJ45 DMX connector and DO NOT connect it to non-DMX ports (e.g. Ethernet switches).
-Connecting incompatible systems could result in permanent damage to the DIN PIXIE and similar equipment.
+⚠️ Note: Label any RJ45 DMX connector and DO NOT connect it to non-DMX ports (i.e. Ethernet Switches).
+Connecting incompatible systems could result in permanent damage to DIN PIXIE and similar equipment.

-The DIN PIXIE has a forward-facing RGB LED that signals device activity:
+The DIN PIXIE comes with a LED indicator that display different status:

 |---|---|